 From 1924 to the end of her life, Minnie lived in one of these unique Italian-villa style homes, still called "Romberger Homes" by local realtors.
 She and Daniel lived at the corner of Ott and Tilghman Streets.
 As she grew older and her health became compromised, she had live-in nurses to help take care of her.

 Family members recall her swollen legs and say it was spoken of as "dropsy" which today would likely be called "congestive heart failure".
 Indeed, this would make great sad sense, as her sister, Lydia Kepler Fogel passed from this ailment.
 Her death certificate tells us she died of intestinal and liver cancer and its side effect of dropsy, called "ascites dropsy".
 Cancer causes 10% of all instances of ascites in the United States.
 It is most commonly a consequence of disease that originates in the peritoneum (peritoneal carcinomatosis) or of cancer that spreads (metastasizes) from another part of the body.

 Her last weeks must have been very stressful.
-Her one-page will was written only 4 days before her passing.
-Minnie died only two weeks after her husband Daniel.
-He died the morning of Christmas Eve, and she died soon after New Year.
+Minnie died only two weeks after her husband Daniel, and her one-page will was written only 4 days before her passing.
+Husband Daniel died the morning of Christmas Eve, and she died soon after New Year.
 It must have been a terrible holiday season for the family.
-It's possible her congestive heart failure was worsened by his passing, because it often is aggravated by extreme stress... or she may have just wanted to be with him again.
+It's possible her declining health and dropsy was worsened by his passing, because it often is aggravated by extreme stress... or she may have just wanted to be with him again.